Reading Time: 3 minutes

 **Adobe measures 80 percent of all online transactions from the top 100 U.S. retailers, more than any other technology company, and uses its proven predictive model powered by Adobe Sensei to forecast online sales and trends.

-Price2Spy is an online service which provides comprehensive and suitable solutions for eCommerce professionals including; retailers, brands/manufacturers and distributors in order to stay profitable in the current competitive market conditions.
-If you want to learn more about what Price2Spy can do for your business, please request a demo or sign up for 30-day free trial.
+Price2Spy is an online service that provides comprehensive and suitable solutions for eCommerce professionals including; retailers, brands/manufacturers and distributors in order to stay profitable in the current competitive market conditions.
+If you want to learn more about what Price2Spy can do for your business, please get a personalized free demo or start your 30-day free trial.